- 1 What Is CBG Oil?

 CBG has antipsychotic, antidepressant, and bone-growth stimulating properties.

 Research on CBG provides promising results for numerous therapies.
-However, since CBG is present as an intermediate with a relatively low concentration in the plant, the therapeutic use of CBG oil may be limited by the small amounts of the compound obtained from cannabis extraction.
-Fortunately, thanks to the refining culture, we recently managed to obtain cannabis chemotypes where the appropriate enzymes were eliminated, so 100% of phytocannabinoids were expressed as CBG.
+However, since CBG is present as an intermediate with a relatively low concentration in the plant, the therapeutic use of CBG oil may be limited by the small amounts of the compound obtained from hemp removal.
+Fortunately, thanks to the refining culture, we recently managed to obtain cannabis chemotypes where the appropriate enzymes were eliminated, so 100% of phytocannabinoids were expressed as CBD.

 We still know very little about the beneficial effects of CBG.
-It has been confirmed, however, that it occurs in a high concentration primarily in industrial hemp, and the promising research to date means that breeders are looking to increase the amount of CBG in hemp.
-In fact, CBG is a precursor to three main branches of cannabinoids: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), and cannabichromenic acid (CBCA).
-Each cannabis plant has natural enzymes, called synthases, that CBGA breaks down into one of these three branches.
+It has been confirmed, however, that it occurs in a high concentration primarily in industrial hemp, and the promising study to date means that breeders are looking to increase the amount of CBG in hemp.
+In fact, CBD is a precursor to three main branches of cannabinoids: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), and cannabichromenic acid (CBCA).
+Each hemp plants has natural enzymes, called synthases, that CBGA breaks down into one of these three branches.
 The plant’s synthases (for THC, CBD, and CBC) are named after the cannabinoid that they help create.
 This process is known to occur through a recessive gene.

 This sliver of CBG research has sparked hope among those with autoimmune disorders.
-Further results are needed to confirm and expand on the therapeutic uses of CBG oil.
+Further results are needed to confirm and expand on the therapeutic uses of CBD oil.

 CBG oil is a non-psychoactive cannabinoid, similar to CBD.